walshbr/introduction-to-text-analysis/archives/tei.md

   </lg>
  ```

-I have added attributes to denote the line numbers for each line as well as the rhyme scheme, and then a new <rhyme> tag for each line denotes what word the rhyme is associated with.
+We have added attributes to denote the line numbers for each line as well as the rhyme scheme, and then a new <rhyme> tag for each line denotes what word the rhyme is associated with.
 All of the tags used here can be found in the tutorial on poetry of the [TEI by Example](http://teibyexample.org/modules/TBED04v00.htm) page.

 Once a text has been **encoded** in this way, it can be represented more easily in a digital form.
 This work may not necessarily actually make it *look* any different.
 But it does allow you to do new and exciting things to your work.
 TEI encoding can make it possible to provide nuanced digital editions of a work.
 We could actually say to a program, pull out all the rhyming words in a poem.
 Make them appear differently on a webpage.
 Change them all to "TEI is the best."